 The second half of All Stars Untucked: Episode 2.
-Chad gets a video message from his estranged father, who he hasn't seen in fifteen years.
+Chad gets a video message from his estranged father, who he hadn't seen in twenty-five years.
 Tear jerking enough by itself, as several of the queens start crying.
 Unfortunately, some of the queens' daddy issues come to light.
 Yara Sofia starts breaking down, and Chad comforts her.
 After this, Manila states that she feels unworthy in her dad's eyes because she's a drag queen.
-Finally, Latrice states that it's important to reconcile with their fathers, and how she never got that oppurtunity; her father died shortly after she was released from jail.
+Finally, Latrice states that it's important to reconcile with their fathers, and how she never got that opportunity; her father died shortly after she was released from jail.
 You will need Kleenex during this episode.

 During the Snatch Game critiques of Season 5, Jinkx Monsoon keeps on chanting, "Water off a duck's back.
 Water off a duck's back".
-It's heartbreaking enough, but it gets even more so when you realize that she's expecting to be trashed by the judges, just as she was trashed by the other girls (the exceptions being Jade Jolie and Alaska) in the work room before the runway.
+It's heartbreaking enough, but it gets even more so when you realize that she's expecting to be trashed by the judges, just as she was trashed by the other girls (the exceptions being Jade Jolie, Ivy Winters and Alaska) in the work room before the runway.
 It leads to Tears of Joy when she actually wins the challenge.

 Alaska is critiqued for lacking heart by the judges, and visibly is unable to stop herself from getting emotional.
-Carries on to Untucked where she expresses some frustration that she's been constantly compared to Sharon, and that being told that she lacked heart by Ru Paul deeply hurt her.
+Carries on to Untucked where she expresses some frustration that she's been constantly compared to Sharon, and that being told that she lacked heart by RuPaul deeply hurt her.